psychemedia/island-storynotes/st_helens.md

 https://joyfulmolly.wordpress.com/2007/11/05/resource-the-secret-diary-of-a-midshipman/
-https://ussconstitutionmuseum.org/2016/07/14/decks/ 'Lieutenant Blockhead keeping the Morning Watch’ shows sailors holystoning the top deck; a study for an illustration for 'The Life of a Midshipman,’ by Frederick Marryat, 1820. [© The Trustees of the British Museum]
+https://ussconstitutionmuseum.org/2016/07/14/decks/ 'Lieutenant Blockhead keeping the Morning Watch' shows sailors holystoning the top deck; a study for an illustration for 'The Life of a Midshipman,' by Frederick Marryat, 1820. [© The Trustees of the British Museum]

 https://asailorslifeforme.org/educate/annotated-scenes/holystoning/
 Holy stone and smaller "prayer book"

 The Old East Indiamen, by Edward Keble Chatterton, 1914 https://www.gutenberg.org/files/54561/54561-h/54561-h.htm On Wednesdays and Saturdays the 'tween decks were cleaned and holystoned.
 The origin of the word "holystoned" has been variously derived.
 To "holystone" is to rub the decks with sandstone or "prayer-books."
-When ships, both of the East India Company, his Majesty’s navy and other craft, used to anchor in St Helen’s Roads (off Bembridge, Isle of Wight, facing Portsmouth) the place was found convenient for two reasons.
+When ships, both of the East India Company, his Majesty's navy and other craft, used to anchor in St Helen's Roads (off Bembridge, Isle of Wight, facing Portsmouth) the place was found convenient for two reasons.
 There was a convenient dip-well close to the shore, which still exists to-day: and this water kept in wooden butts used to keep so well, and unlike much other water did not turn putrid when the ships had been at sea some time, that East Indiamen were actually known to have brought back some of it home quite fresh after being out to the East and remaining in the ship about a twelvemonth.
 But besides the excellent water, the men used to be sent ashore here to obtain sand for scrubbing the decks.
-One day it was discovered that there was nothing so good as a piece of the stone of the old St Helen’s Church, which had recently been abandoned, the relic of which survives to-day only as a sea-mark.
+One day it was discovered that there was nothing so good as a piece of the stone of the old St Helen's Church, which had recently been abandoned, the relic of which survives to-day only as a sea-mark.
 In those sacrilegious days there was little respect for hallowed267 things, such as churches or graves, and before long every ship that came to these roads would send men ashore as a matter of course to fetch bits of the church and even gravestones in small blocks.
 The suggestion is that thus when the decks were rubbed with them the work was known as "holystoning," and the blocks themselves called "Bibles" or "Prayer-books."F
-F Mentioned in Captain E. du Boulay’s "Bembridge, Past and Present."
+F Mentioned in Captain E. du Boulay's "Bembridge, Past and Present."